 Can you increase bandwidth?

 Yes, but be aware that some providers charge a reduced fee for you to limit your bandwidth or back out of your current contract.
 To manually reduce the amount of bandwidth your site is generating, try performing the following actions to limit bandwidth overages.

 - Use external reference links for file downloads or videos

 - Set access restrictions to specific regions

-- Limit or restrict VoIP network usages (Voice over Internet Protocol)
+- Limit or restrict network usages of Voice over Internet Protocol (VoIP)